-We encourage you to attend the MedEntry UCAT Preparation Workshop even if you have to travel a long distance.
-Many students from other cities, interstate, and overseas, travel to attend our UCAT workshops because there are several benefits of attending.
+We encourage you to attend the MedEntry UCAT Preparation Workshop.
+Many students from other cities, interstate, and overseas, attend our UCAT workshops because there are several benefits of attending.
 Our students come from all over the globe, from over 45 countries including Singapore, Hong Kong, South Africa, Dubai, UK, Canada etc.

 But don't just take our word for it, check out the hundreds of glowing Google and Facebook reviews of our workshops posted by our happy and successful students.
 We have more and higher ratings than every university in Australia!
 MedEntry's global offices have over 3000 reviews at a star rating of 4.9+, far exceeding that of any university.
 Most often heard feedback: 'The best lecture I have ever attended'.